Nike investors reject pay equity, human rights proposals

 One of the resolutions, filed by Massachusetts-based investment adviser Arjuna Capital, called on Nike to provide more data on pay equity for female and minority employees.

-The second, filed by activist shareholder platform Tulipshare, asked the company to issue a report on whether its supply chain policies effectively address Nike’s stated equity goals and human rights commitments.
+The second, filed by shareholder advocacy group Tulipshare, asked the company to issue a report on whether its supply chain policies effectively address Nike’s stated equity goals and human rights commitments.

 Proposals require more than 50% of shareholder votes to win, but Nike is not required to adopt them.
 The company will disclose the final vote tally in a future U.S. Securities and Exchange Commission filing.